 When David Yonggi Cho from Seoul, Korea, was at our church for a pastors’ conference, I talked to him about the need to release local leadership in a small group setting.
 I will never forget his response.
 “Many pastors are threatened,” he said.
 “They are afraid to release their people.”

 Moses gave Pharaoh the mandate of the Lord: “Let my people go!”
 I believe that the Lord is setting every believer free to be an able minister of the new covenant.
-May every spiritual leader maintain his security in the Lord and take the risk to release the people of God to minister to others.
+May every spiritual leader maintain his or her security in the Lord and take the risk to release the people of God to minister to others.

 Rick Warren, senior pastor of Saddleback Valley Community Church in Orange County, California says it like this.
 “For your church to grow, both the pastor and the people must give up control: The people must give up the control of the leadership, and the pastor must give up control of the ministry.
 Otherwise, either party can become a bottleneck for growth.”

 My prayer for those I am responsible to disciple and train is that they may be used of God in a much greater way than I have been used.
 Jesus told His disciples that those who believe in Him would do the works He does and even greater works (John 14:12).
-And John the Baptist, a type of New Testament Elijah, stated clearly, “He must increase, but I must decrease” (John 3:30).
+John the Baptist, a type of New Testament Elijah, stated clearly, “He must increase, but I must decrease” (John 3:30).
 John’s whole life was consumed with preparing the way for Jesus.
-The Lord has called us as cell leaders, pastors and Christian leaders to do the same—to see Jesus and others increase as we decrease.
+The Lord has called us as small group leaders, pastors and Christian leaders to do the same—to see Jesus and others increase as we decrease.
 This must be our motivation.
 We are preparing servant leaders for the next generation.